 Pauline Homeshaw MBE - Chair of WAP

-A Wiveliscombe resident for 22 years, Pauline has a sales and editorial background.
+A Wiveliscombe resident for 24 years, Pauline has a sales and editorial background.
 She is Chair of the Wiveliscombe Civic Society and also sits on the editorial committee of the Wiveliscombe Messenger and is a presenter on community radio station 10Radio.
 She is county publicity officer for a SSAFA Forces Help and PCC Secretary for St Andrew's Church.
-She is Trustee of the Wiveliscombe Town Hall Trust and also runs the biennial 10 Parishes Festival, a celebration of the arts and crafts so prevalent in the 10 Parishes area.
+She also runs the biennial 10 Parishes Festival, a celebration of the arts and crafts so prevalent in the 10 Parishes area.
 Pauline loves theatre and books and she and her husband Bob have a huge interest in gardening.

 Eddie Gaines is a director and presenter on 10 Radio, a member of the Wiveliscombe Rotary Club and known to many through his many volunteering activities with the local scout group.
 He is also chair of the local film society Cinema Obscura .
 Eddie works in supporting job seekers and employers and also trains older people in using computers & laptops for the first time.
 Eddie has served the community for three years on Taunton Deane as an Independent - successfully challenging plans to charge for parking in Wiveliscombe.
 He was an original member of the Wiveliscombe Business group initially set up in the mid 1990's to support the local economy.